Ankle joint surgery: regaining mobility with an artificial ankle joint

 Does your ankle hurt when you walk or run and do you feel increasingly restricted?
 The upper ankle joint in particular is susceptible to accelerated wear and tear.
 The reason: the ankle joint bears the entire weight of the body and does so over a very small area.
 What's more, every second patient has had an ankle injury at some point in their life.
 Instability as a result of the injury or an increasing misalignment further increase the risk of osteoarthritis.

-The foot and ankle surgery team at the Sportklinik Hellersen has many years of experience in the treatment of foot and ankle diseases and injuries.
+The foot and ankle surgery team at Sportklinik Hellersen has many years of experience in the treatment of foot and ankle diseases and injuries.
 In order to get patients mobile again, we initially rely on joint-preserving measures.
 If this is no longer possible, the specialists will decide together with you whether an artificial ankle joint can be implanted.

 Ankle joint prosthesis or stiffening?